Old-age pensions in the new scheme

 The funds accumulated on the employee’s account may be withdrawn, transferred to another PPE or IKE, or paid back.
 The withdrawal of accumulated savings may take place:

-• at the request of the employee when he/she turns 60,
+- at the request of the employee when he or she turns 60,

-• at the request of the employee, when he/she turns 55 and presents the decision on granting the right to the old-age pension,
+- at the request of the employee, when he or she turns 55 and presents the decision on granting the right to the old-age pension,

-• without the employee’s request, when he/she turns 70 and has not previously requested the withdrawal of funds,
+- without the employee’s request, when he or she turns 70 and has not previously requested the withdrawal of funds,

-At the end of 2021, the value of basic contributions paid by employers running PPEs amounted to PLN 1.7 billion.
-Compared to last year, 135 million more basic contributions were paid to PPEs (an increase of 8%).
-An increase in the amounts paid to the schemes was only observed in PPE in the form of an agreement with an investment fund, where it amounted to 12%.
-The other forms of PPE are characterised by a decrease in the basic contributions paid, i.e. 1–2% respectively compared to the previous year.
+At the end of 2023, the value of basic contributions paid by employers operating PPEs amounted to PLN 3.1 billion.
+Compared to 2022, PLN 385 million more basic contributions were paid to PPEs (an increase of 14%).
+An increase in the amounts paid to these schemes was observed in PPEs operated in the form of an agreement with an investment fund (15%) and in PPEs operated in the insurance form (11%).
+Basic contributions paid to PPEs operated in the form of an employee pension fund decreased by 2% compared to the previous year.

-In 2021, the account of a statistical PPE’s participant was credited with an amount of PLN 3.3 thousand (as a basic contribution), i.e. PLN 276 more than in the previous year.
-After a decrease in the average annual basic contribution recorded in 2020 for the first time in several years, there was an increase in 2021, influenced by an increase in the amount of basic contributions paid, while the number of active participants decreased.
+In 2023, the account of a statistical PPE’s participant was credited with PLN 6.2 thousand (as a basic contribution).
+The increase in the average annual basic contribution was driven by an increase in the amount of basic contributions paid.

-In 2021, the statistical PPE’s participant allocated PLN 98 from his/her own funds for additional payments to PPE (additional contribution).
-And the average annual value of additional contributions paid, determined only for persons paying the additional contribution (and not for all PPE’s participants), amounted to PLN 989, i.e. PLN 43 more than in 2020.
+In 2023, the statistical PPE’s participant allocated PLN 133 from his or her own funds for additional payments to PPE (additional contribution).
+And the average annual value of additional contributions paid, determined only for persons paying the additional contribution (and not for all PPE’s participants), amounted to PLN 1,329, i.e. PLN 12 less than in 2022.

 Individual Pension Account (Indywidualne Konto Emerytalne, IKE)

 The right to pay contributions to IKE is exercised by an individual who is over 16 years of age.
-A minor may pay contributions to a pension account in the calendar year in which he/she receives income from work performed on the basis of an employment contract and in the amount that does not exceed such income.
+A minor may pay contributions to a pension account in the calendar year in which he or she receives income from work performed based on an employment contract and in the amount that does not exceed such income.
 One person may have only one IKE.

 The contribution to IKE is taxed and the tax is levied on the income from which the IKE contribution is paid.
 A person who saves in IKE is exempt from capital gains tax.

-Average balance of IKE account in 2021 was PLN 16.9 thousand.
+The average balance of IKE account in 2023 was PLN 18.2 thousand.

 The withdrawal of IKE funds is tax-free.
 In order to withdraw funds from IKE, one has to be 60 years old or obtain old-age pension rights and be 55 years old.